vidyadevi-balagi/Image-captioning/README.md

-This is academic project called image captioning.
+This is my academic project called image captioning.
 Using deep learning techniques